civicrm/civicrm-dev-docs/docs/api/interfaces.md

 ### Javascript AngularJS crmAPI {:#angularjs}

 With the advent of AngularJS being introduced into the CiviCRM framework, a service was created `crmApi()` which is a variant of `CRM.api3()` for AngularJS.
-It should be noted that the results are packaged as "promises" by AngularJS. the crmAPI property can be manipulate to mock responses and also the JSON encoder  uses `angular.toJson()` to correctly handle hidden properties.
+It should be noted that the results are packaged as "promises" by AngularJS.
+The crmAPI property can be manipulate to mock responses and also the JSON encoder  uses `angular.toJson()` to correctly handle hidden properties.
 Examples of use are

 ```javascript
 angular.module('myModule').controller('myController', function(crmApi) {